 - Utilizing generic data science tooling in combination with the scarcely available data scientist to solve operating problems

-- An emerging domain called self-service analytics which opens up possibilities to empower the process expert.
-With a self-service solution, these experts can use advanced analytics themselves to directly solve the bulk of day to day operating issues
+- An emerging domain called self-service analytics which opens up possibilities to empower the process expert to use advanced analytics themselves to directly solve the bulk of day to day operating issues

 The upside of the self-service analytics approach is the sheer number of opportunities across the organization combined with its low cost of implementation when compared to classical APC solutions.
 The impact of self-service analytics has significant potential: it is estimated that on up to 10,000 small and mid-size manufacturing performance opportunities the gained profits can add up to €500 million.
 This can be compared with the potential gains of up to €50 million based on general data science solutions (source: McKinsey research).